aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-image-jpeg-bmp-png-emf-tiff-svg-format/document-features-supported-on-image-export/_index.md

 Aspose.Words renders these documents with high fidelity and most document features are supported.

 There are save options to control how the document is rendered.
-There are often many special save options for each image format.
+There are often a few special save options for each image format.
 For example there are options to:

 - Specify the brightness, contrast and color mode for the rendered output.
 - Specify the page or page range to render.